couchbase/n1k1/README.md

       to efficiently as fieldPath [".city"] from then on directly from the Vals slice?

-- some encodings of field name can mean "attachment"?
+- some encodings of field name can mean hidden "attachment"?
   - example: "^meta", "^smeta"?
-  - these mean these attachments are not really in the final output, and functions like META() project an "^meta" field to a ".meta" field that's visible to final output?
+  - these mean these fields are not really in the final output?
+  - functions like META() AS myMeta would project an "^meta" field to a ".myMeta" field that's visible to final output?
-    - META().id might be implemented by projecting fieldPath ["^meta", "id"]?
+    - META().id might be implemented by projecting the fieldPath ["^meta", "id"]?

-- a raw working []bytes might be associated to the Vals via field "^workingBuf"?
+- a temporary, but reused (recyclable) raw []bytes as a per-tuple working area might be associated with...
+  - the base.Vals as a hidden field "^tmp"?
+    - but, unlike other Val's, it would be mutated!
+    - and, need to be careful to carry it along during processing.
+  - or to the base.Vars as another struct property?
+    - but, multiple parts of the query-plan tree might be concurrently messing around with it, so need to be careful as it's mutable.
+      - any spawned child thread/goroutine can push another Vars that shadows the ancestor Var chain to handle this.

 - scan should take an optional params of pushdown fieldPath's as optimization?